History for the Future: "The trial that changed South Africa”

 Until he made one fatal error: He returned home to his wife and children.

 Just before midnight on 24 June 1963, Andrew Mlangeni’s sleep was disturbed by violent pounding at the door.
-Police stormed into house, armed and on a mission – to arrest the man responsible for recruiting members in the plot to overthrow the government with violence.
+Police stormed into the house, armed and on a mission – to arrest the man responsible for recruiting members in the plot to overthrow the government with violence.

-As police dragged him away in handcuffs, Andrew and his wife braced themselves for a six years sentence – an optimist view given the charged against him.
+As police dragged him away in handcuffs, Andrew and his wife braced themselves for a six-year sentence – an optimist view given the charges against him.

 At the start of the Rivonia Trial in October 1963, Andrew Mlangeni (Accused No.10) had already spent three months in prison, most of it spent in solitary confinement.
 He was tried and found guilty in the Pretoria Supreme Court along with Nelson Mandela, Govan Mbeki, Walter Sisulu, and others.